09 Spinning Wheels

 “Bien sûr.
 A crying cat.”
 Mittens replied, meditatively.
 This uncommon image caused both of us to lapse into thought.

-A pile of middens was strewn across a welcome mat at the point where his personal territory blended into that of the colony.3 Underneath the middens I could see a cartoonish picture of a home emitting a cheerful cloud of white smoke from a slanted chimney.
+A pile of middens was strewn across a welcome mat at the point where his personal territory met that of the colony.3 Underneath the middens, I could see a cartoonish painting of a primate nest made of bricks, which was emitting a cheerful cloud of white smoke from a slanted chimney.

-Mittens made a point of sniffing each fecal lump in turn.
-He did this with surprising dignity.
+Mittens made a point of sniffing each fecal lump in the midden pile.
+He did this with an aloofness only cats can muster in such a situation.
+Any/every dog would have taken at least one nip of the dung-pile to get a sense of context and history.
 When done, he hopped to the centre of the entrance and meowed once.
 My knowledge of the cat language is not nuanced, but I believe he was announcing his presence.
-He entered Trouble’s territory uninvited; I followed closely behind with my nose close to the ground.
+After-all, we had entered Trouble’s territory uninvited.
+I held back, just beyond the middens.
+I kept my nose close to the ground.

 The space before us was large and empty, except for a dark shadow with slits for eyes sitting in a box-like depression in the floor.
 Although you will periodically read about a mass murderer named Buttercup or a ballerina named Butch, I have always been struck by how most animals become their names.
-I assume that expectations mould behaviour, [which then alters looks].
+I assume that expectations others attach to a name, mold the animal bearing it.
 One glance at the black cat in front of me left no doubt in my mind that he was trouble, the only question was what kind.

 While I took a seat in the corner, Trouble raised himself, arched his back, and then sat upright.
 Mittens, who was seated in the middle of the room, blinked slowly and methodically.
 He approached Trouble at an angle, being careful to remain perpendicular to the feral’s line of site.
 At intervals Mittens repeated an odd sound, like a meow without the m.
 Sometimes he appended a rraarw, which I assume was because of Trouble’s Latin roots.

 Trouble watched these antics with unblinking eyes.
 He entire body remained still, except for his ears, which tracked Mittens’ movements.
-This continued for perhaps thirty seconds, and then Trouble began to groom himself as if we did not exist, indeed as if nothing existed but his testicles and his tongue.
+This continued for perhaps thirty seconds, and then Trouble began to groom himself as if we did not exist, indeed as if nothing existed but the fur that covered his testicles and his tongue.

 There wasn’t much for me to do while the cat introductions lingered on, so my eyes wandered.
 I noticed a public service announcement poster on the wall behind Trouble.
-It had a picture of a kitten poking its nose into a blender, the baby cat’s right foot just touching the blender’s purée button, its left paw reaching toward a cluster of razor sharp blades.
-The tag-line, Curiosity: the innocent killer/Curiosité, la tueur des innocents framed Trouble’s head.
+It had a picture of a kitten poking its nose into a blender, the baby cat’s right foot one milimetre from the blender’s purée button, its left paw reaching toward a cluster of razor sharp blades.
+The tag-line, Curiosity: its a killer/Curiosité, la tueur des innocents framed Trouble’s head.
 I know that it is politically incorrect to laugh at the ridiculous ways kittens kill themselves, but that is not what I’m doing when I say the poster made me smile.
 It was the word innocent that got to me.
 I had just met Trouble for the first time, and my mind was made up that he was not only trouble but guilty of murder.
 The poster reminded me to think twice.
+Cats are different from dogs.

 Trouble jumped from the cement box he had been crouching in, up into the nook of one of the low lying metal branches that adorned the ceiling.
 His new perch had good feline feng shui: he was equidistant from the most important points in the room, Mittens, myself, the fire escape, and the main entrance.

-Our introductions finally complete, Mittens spoke, “Bonjour, Monsieur Trouble.
+With our introductions now finally complete, Mittens spoke, “Bonjour, Monsieur Trouble.
 My name is Detective Mittens.
 This is Inspector Barks.
 We would like to ask you some questions.”

 Trouble looked at us with the alien manner that feral – and wild – cats have.
-He faced us at an angle, with all of his superb senses slyly focused, and then acted like we were nothing more than cardboard cut-outs that could speak.
+All of his superb senses, ears, nose, whiskers, were slyly focused, and yet he acted like we were nothing more than cardboard cut-outs, not something to interact with at all.

-“I’m sorry to have to tell you that Tulip is dead” Mittens said, with genuine grief in his voice.
+“I’m sorry to have to tell you that Tulip is dead”, Mittens continued.
+I was surprised to detect genuine grief in the Cat Detective’s voice.

 I remember as a Cadet being quizzed on the cat language’s fifteen core words.
-The diphthong that Trouble spoke next was certainly an instance of the core word yowl, although he uttered it with an energy I had not encountered in school.
+The tortured diphthong that Trouble uttered next was certainly an instance of the word yowl, although he uttered it with an intensity I had not encountered in school.

-While Trouble mourned, I examined what he had been doing when we arrived.
-I noticed a piece of paper beside the box where he had been sitting.
-I sniffed it.
+While Trouble mourned, I examined our context.
+I noticed a piece of paper beside the box where Trouble had been sitting, before leaping to his perch.
+I moseyed distractedly toward it and settled down as if bored.
 It was a letter.
 On one side was an artistic rendition of Tulip’s name, on the other side was written these words,

 “What can ail thee cat-with-claws, alone and darkly stalking?
 The sedge has withered from the lake, And no birds sing.”